Stephen Bechtel Jr.

-Stephen Davison Bechtel Jr. (May 10, 1925 – March 15, 2021) was an American billionaire, businessman, civil engineer, and co-owner of the Bechtel Corporation.
+Stephen Davison Bechtel Jr. (May 10, 1925 – March 15, 2021) was an American billionaire businessman, civil engineer, and co-owner of the Bechtel Corporation.
 He was the son of Stephen Davison Bechtel Sr. and grandson of Warren A. Bechtel, who founded the Bechtel Corporation.
 He was known for expanding the global footprint of the corporation through several of its international projects.
 Some of the projects executed under his leadership of the company included King Khalid International Airport in Riyadh as well as Jubail Industrial City in Saudi Arabia as well as oil platforms in the North Sea, liquefied natural gas plants in Algeria, Indonesia and the United Arab Emirates.

 Bechtel also served on the board of General Motors and International Business Machines.
 He had a bachelor's degree from the Purdue University and a master's degree from the Stanford Graduate School of Business.

 At the time of his death, he had a net worth of nearly US$3 billion according to Forbes.

-Early life
+Early life and education

 Bechtel was born in Oakland, California, on May 10, 1925.
 He was the son of Laura A. Peart and Stephen Bechtel Sr., and the grandson of Warren A. Bechtel, the founder of American construction and civil engineering firm Bechtel Corporation.
 During his time in high school, he enlisted in Marine Corps Reserve, and went to University of Colorado to study engineering.
 In 1946, he graduated from Purdue University with a Bachelor of Science degree in civil engineering, where he was a member of Beta Theta Pi, and married Elizabeth "Betty" Mead Hogan, a Berkeley alumna.
 He earned his Master of Business Administration degree from the Stanford Graduate School of Business in 1948.